JuliaJJ/project-julie/src/content/feed/20221231-glass-onion.md

 # layout: '../../layouts/FeedPost.astro'
 ---

 Benoit Blanc.
+Layers upon layers.
 Will write more later; this is just a placeholder.